Last updated:

 PANCREAS AND DUODENUM

-Approximately 40 percent of adults with MEN type 1 develope multiple gastrinomas, usually located in the first portion of duodenum, and more rarely in the pancreas.
-Approximately, 50% of MEN1-gastrinomas have already metastasized at the time of clinical diagnosis.
+Duodeno-pancreatic neuroendocrine tumors occur in over 80% of MEN type 1 patients.
 The pancreas is a small gland located behind the stomach.
-It contains specialized endocrine cells called islet cells, which secrete several hormones including insulin (which lowers blood sugar levels), glucagon (which raises blood sugar levels), and hormones that travel to the intestines and aid in digestion such as gastrin.
+It contains specialized endocrine cells called islet cells, which secrete several hormones including insulin (which lowers blood sugar levels), glucagon (which raises blood sugar levels) and hormones that travel to the intestines and aid in digestion such as gastrin.
 The duodenum is the first portion of the small intestine, which connects the intestines to the stomach.

-Gastrinomas are benign tumors that secrete gastrin.
+Approximately 40 percent of adults with MEN type 1 develop multiple gastrinomas, usually located in the first portion of duodenum, and more rarely in the pancreas.
+Approximately, 50% of MEN1-gastrinomas have already metastasized at the time of clinical diagnosis.
+Gastrinomas are functioning tumors that secrete gastrin.
 Elevated levels of gastrin induce the stomach to release too much acid, which, in turn, can result in abdominal pain, diarrhea, backflow of the contents of the stomach into the esophagus (esophageal reflux) and peptic ulcers.
-This condition is clinically referred to as Zollinger-Ellison syndrome (ZES).
 Peptic ulcers are open sores lining the stomach, esophagus, and intestines.
 Peptic ulcers can cause a burning pain in the stomach, diarrhea, nausea, vomiting and fatty, smelly stools.
 In severe cases, peptic ulcers can cause serious complications including internal bleeding, vomiting up of blood, obstruction of the passage of food through the digestive tract (gastric outlet obstruction) or the development of a hole in the wall of the stomach or small intestines (perforation), allowing the contents of the stomach or intestines to leak into the abdomen.
+Less common symptoms associated with gastrinomas include unintended weight loss and heartburn.
+Gastrinomas and other tumors that arise from islet cells can potentially become malignant and spread (metastasize) to other areas of the body, especially nearby lymph nodes and the liver.

 Multiple gastrinomas are also found in a non-syndromic disorder called Zollinger-Ellison syndrome, which usually occurs randomly for unknown reasons.